Gentoo Development Guide

 Automatic Mirroring

-Packages will automatically have their SRC_URI components mirrored onto Gentoo mirrors.
-When fetching, Portage checks Gentoo mirrors first before trying the original upstream location.
+Packages will automatically have their SRC_URI components mirrored onto Gentoo mirrors, including those hosted on the official Gentoo Infrastructure (i.e. developer space at dev.gentoo.org).
+When fetching, package manager checks Gentoo mirrors first before trying the original upstream location.

 This is generally desired behaviour — upstream mirrors are prone to being rearranged, tidied out or having files modified.